Updated On : October 10, 2022

 The following words and expressions are used in the following senses unless a contrary intention appears from the context:

-All statements that the court permits to be made before it by witnesses about the matter of fact under inquiry are known as oral evidence.
+All statements the court permits to be made by witnesses about the matter of fact under inquiry are known as oral evidence.
+In contrast, documentary evidence is defined as documents produced for the court's inspection, including electronic records.

-Courts require different levels of proof, depending on the merits of the case at hand.
+Courts require different levels of proof depending on the merits of the case at hand.
 Mainly there are three types of levels of proof under the Indian Evidence Act, as explained below:

 May Presume

-Whenever this Act provides it that the court may presume a fact, it may regard such facts as proved unless and until it is disproved or may call for proof.
+Whenever this Act provides that the court may presume a fact, it may regard such facts as proved unless and until it is disproved or may call for proof.

 Shall Presume

-Whenever this Act directs that the court shall presume a fact, it shall regard such fact as proved, unless and disproved.
+Whenever this Act directs that the court presume a fact, it shall regard such fact as proved, unless and disproved.

 Conclusive Proof